SanDisk results top estimates as memory chip prices rebound

 Analysts on average had expected a profit of $1.32 per share on revenue of $1.57 billion, according to Thomson Reuters I/B/E/S.

-SanDisk's shares were trading up about 3 percent in extended trading, after closing at $62.94 on the Nasdaq on Wednesday.
+The Milpitas, California-based company's shares were up about 2 percent in extended trading, after closing at $62.94 on the Nasdaq on Wednesday.

 (Reporting by Neha Alawadhi in Bangalore; Editing by Saumyadeb Chakrabarty)